IvannKurchenko/blog-opentelemetry-building-decoupled-monitoring/blog/BLOG.md

 ![3-direct-publishing-jaeger-trace.png](images%2F3-direct-publishing-jaeger-trace.png)

 ## Publishing to a collector
-Now we have a telemetry infrastructure for the products service up and running.
+Now we have a telemetry infrastructure for the Products Service up and running.
 However, the world is evolving over time and there might be a need to migrate to other monitoring systems or add new ones.
 In case of a single application it might be not a big deal, but in case of a big system with many services, this might be a serious challenge.
 This is one of the cases when OpenTelemetry Collector comes to the rescue.
 It can be used to decouple the application from the monitoring infrastructure and provide a single point of configuration for all telemetry data.
 OpenTelemetry collector works with OTLP protocol, mentioned in the introduction, and can be configured to export telemetry data to various backends.